twistedatrocity/SWGAide-NGE/SWGAide_README.txt

 Create a new folder for SWGAide-NGE, anywhere you want.

-Drag and drop the SWGAide-NGE.exe file in the new folder.
+Drag and drop the SWGAide-NGE.exe file in to the new folder.

 Double click the icon for SWGAide-NGE.exe to launch it.

 SWGAide guides you through its initialization.
-Actually, you just have to verify (or possibly find) the folder for StarWarsGalaxies; you cannot make a useful installation of SWGAide without SWG.
+Actually, you just have to verify (or possibly find) the folder for StarWarsGalaxies; you cannot make a useful installation of SWGAide without SWG installed.
+You may also wish to skip the scanning phase and manually choose your SWG game folder.

 SWGAide creates several folders and files its directory; they are all self explanatory.

-Note: The Pre-CU version of SWGAide cannot live in the same folder as the NGE one, please use seperate installation folders.
+Note: The Pre-CU version of SWGAide cannot live in the same folder as the NGE one, please use separate installation folders.

 Usage